ethancoyle7/Software-Engineering/README.md

 ###      actions will effect the status bars of the players health.
 On the title scene before choosing the egg to choose  #
 ###      their pet, they can click the info button at the top left to view in game information to help them as well.      #
 ###      the game is pretty straight forward even in the fight scene, the player will be faced with an opponent and in the#
-###      bottom right, there will be an atack bar of all the available attacks, these buttons are interactive so when     #
+###      bottom right, there will be an attack bar of all the available attacks, these buttons are interactive so when     #
 ###      user clicks on any of the buttons, they will directly affect the enemy you are facing.
 In the game over scenes,  #
 ###      the user is able to view a few options: retry fight, back to main or exit(which will lead to the title scene     #
 ###      in which the player can choose another pet) doing this however reset all the stats of the player including the   #